 Are you at the start or end of your higher education?
 We have a range of opportunities available to help students and graduates fulfil their potential.

-Read more about your opportunities at Vattenfall
+Your opportunities at Vattenfall

 As electricity generation increases, a need is growing for intelligent and flexible distribution networks.

-More about smart grids
+Facts about smart grids

 The European energy system is about to undergo a major transformation.

-More about renewable energy sources and more small-scale generation
+Renewable energy sources and more small-scale generation